kdeldycke/awesome-engineering-team-management/readme.md

 ### Delivery

 - [How I ship projects at big tech companies](https://www.seangoedecke.com/how-to-ship/) - “Shipping is a social construct within a company.
 Concretely, that means that a project is shipped when the important people at your company believe it is shipped.”
+That is the dark side of delivery, in which you optimize for visibility by upper-management for the next performance evaluation cycle.

 ## Agile